rankyn/xivlauncher

 First run

-After install, you should can the /usr/bin/xivlauncher
+After install, you should can the /usr/bin/xivlauncher-core

 script, either from the terminal or from the .desktop file (which should show up in your desktop menu as "XIVLauncher Native").
 This will launch XIVLauncher.Core.
-Alternativly, you can run /usr/bin/xivlauncher custom

-Another script is included at /opt/XIVLauncher/cleanupprofile.sh
+Another script is included at /opt/xivlauncher/cleanupprofile.sh

 which can clean up your ~.xlcore